 Annual Oktoberfest with fall foliage and a weekend of festival activities.
 The Harbour Town Fest Band will be filling the area with live music and Bavarian atmosphere from the Oom Pah Band every afternoon.
 The Avery Smooth Dancers and the Mountain Laurel Cloggers will get you out of your seat and moving with them.
 Bavarian food will include bratwurst, knockwurst sauerkraut, pretzels, strudel and Spaten Oktoberfest beer.
 This is a family friendly event with arts & crafts and children’s fun center (including inflatable bounce houses and hay rides).
 Admission is free.
 Free parking with shuttle service.
 Pets are welcome if they are on a leash, but they will not be allowed inside or on the deck.
 Don’t miss out on the opportunity to enjoy the breathtaking views and fall colors with a ski chairlift ride.
 Round trip ride takes 45 minutes and costs $12 for a one-time ride or $25 for an all-day ticket.

 Wilmington Oktoberfest - Wilmington, NC - Oct 16, 2021

 This annual Oktoberfest will include authentic German food and beer, wiener dog races, live music and kids zone.
 Admission is $5.

 Onslow Oktoberfest - Jacksonville, NC - Oct 23 to Oct 24, 2021

 The community fundraiser for Onslow Community Outreach includes live music and 5K run.
 Children’s area offers entertainment, amusement rides, games, micro racing, animal park and home improvement workbench/clinics.
 The festival was started in 2008.
 Location: Riverwalk Crossing Park, 421 Court Street, Jacksonville, NC

-Find other fun things to do in North Carolina in October:
+Find other fun things to do in North Carolina in fall: